emilythestrangee/myDFIR_SOC/Day 27 - Investigate RDP Brute Force Attack.md

 ### 7. Reconstructing the Kali-based Attack

 Lastly, we will investigate the brute force attack originating from a Kali VM we used on day 21.

-**Approach:**

-- The Kali session left traces (e.g., a Mythic agent install and related logs).
+The Kali session left traces (e.g., a Mythic agent install and related logs).
 Use those artifacts to bound the search.

 **Steps:**